bcowgill/bsac-linux-cfg/bin/template/playwright/README.md

 `npm run devtools -- tests/test.spec.js` - to use Browser Devtools to step through your tests.
 First add a `await page.pause();` to the test you want to debug.
 Then open the Developer Tools in the browser when your test stops.
 You will have access to the `playwright` object itself in the console.
 See [🎭Playwright Debugging Tests](https://playwright.dev/docs/debug/)

+`npm run test:verbose -- tests/test.spec.js` - to run a test with 🎭Playwright Test Runner and log all 🎭Playwright API calls to the console with `pw:api` marker.

 `npm run devices` - runs the `tests/debug.spec.js` test to show the list of device formats available for testing.
 And to debug the 🎭Playwright Page and testInfo objects.

 `npm run visual -- tests/test.spec.js` - runs a test plan with delay between actions so that you can see what is happening, useful for recording a video of an app journey.